Weimer K. Hicks Award

 About the Weimer K. Hicks Award

-The Weimer K. Hicks Award honors a current or retired employee of the College who has provided long-term support to the College programs or activities beyond the call of duty, or who has provided excellent service in the performance of his or her job, making a significant contribution to the College in ways that have advanced the goals of the Alumni Association.
+The Weimer K. Hicks Award honors a current or retired employee of Kalamazoo College who has provided long-term support to the College programs or activities beyond the call of duty, or who has provided excellent service in the performance of his or her job, making a significant contribution to the College in ways that have advanced the goals of the Alumni Association.
 This award is typically given to an employee upon retirement or conclusion of a specific period of special service.

 If you know someone like this, please nominate them today!